-c.
-[1.2]: "the patient having received a prior cancer therapy drug to treat the tumor, the method comprising:"
+e.
+[1.4]: "wherein the patient has received a prior cancer therapy drug."

 The MSI-H Study Record's title and Eligibility section discloses that patients in the Phase II study must have "tumors" and "measurable disease."
 (EX1005, 2 (Study Identification), 4 (Study Design), 5-6 (Eligibility).)
-In addition, the MSI-H Study discloses treating patients with MSI-H colorectal cancer and noncolorectal cancer.
-(EX1005, 3 (Study description), 3-4 (Conditions), 4 (Arms and Interventions), 5 (Outcome Measures), 5 (Inclusion Criteria).)
+In addition, the MSI-H Study discloses treating patients with MSI-H colorectal cancer and non-colorectal cancer.
+(EX1005, 3 (Study Description), 3-4 (Conditions), 4 (Arms and Interventions), 5 (Outcome Measures), 5 (Inclusion Criteria).)
 And the Eligibility section of the MSI-H Study Record excludes "[p]atients who have had prior treatment with anti PD-1, anti-PD-L1, anti-PD-L2, anti-CD137, anti-OX-40, anti-CD40, or anti CTLA-4 antibodies" from the clinical study.
-(EX1005, 5-6 (Eligibility); EX1003, ¶67.)
+(EX1005, 5-6 (Eligibility); EX1003, ¶73.)
 In the context of the MSI-H Study Record, these disclosures demonstrate that patients would have received a prior cancer therapy drug.
-(EX1003, ¶67-72.)
+(EX1003, ¶73-78.)

 In particular, and as an initial matter, the prior art taught that patients having "measurable" colorectal cancer in the context of the MSI-H Study Record refers to patients having metastatic and advanced cancer.
 (EX1020, PDF p.
-25; EX1003, ¶68.)
+25; EX1003, ¶74.)
 If a patient had colorectal cancer that is curable by resection, then a practitioner would excise the tumor because surgery "is the only way to achieve a cure."
 (EX1020, PDF p.
-7 (under the standard of care, resection is recommended if it is possible); EX1048, 230; EX1047, 4-7; EX1003, ¶68.)
-Thus, "measurable" disease in the context of a clinical study does not include cancer that is resectable for the purposes of a cure.
+7 (under the standard of care, resection is recommended if it is possible); EX1048, 230; EX1047, 4-7; EX1003, ¶74.)
+Thus "measurable" disease in the context of a clinical study does not include cancer that is resectable for the purposes of a cure.
 (Id.)
 Further, if metastatic patients were not included, that would have been highly unusual, especially because the treatment in the study record was not directed to a local treatment, such as radiation or surgery.

-(EX1003, ¶68.)
+(EX1003, ¶74.)

 Patients having metastatic and advanced colorectal cancer that would participate in a clinical study, like the MSI-H Study, would have generally received at least two other prior drug therapies, such as standard of care chemotherapy, and had their cancers progress after those drug therapies.
 (EX1020, PDF p.
-25; see also EX1009, 1034; EX1047, 4-7; EX1003, ¶69.)
+25; see also EX1009, 1034; EX1047, 4-7; EX1003, ¶75.)

 It is in this context that the Eligibility section of the MSI-H Study Record excludes "[p]atients who have had prior treatment with anti PD-1, anti-PD-L1, anti-PD-L2, anti-CD137, anti-OX-40, anti-CD40, or anti CTLA-4 antibodies" from the clinical study.
-(EX1005, 5-6 (Eligibility); EX1003, ¶70.)
+(EX1005, 5-6 (Eligibility); EX1003, ¶76.)
 In other words, the MSI-H Study Record recognizes that patients would have received prior cancer drug therapies, and because of that makes it a point to exclude those that received "anti PD-1, anti-PD-L1, anti-PD-L2, anti-CD137, anti-OX-40, anti-CD40, or anti CTLA-4 antibodies."
-(EX1003, ¶70.)
+(EX1003, ¶76.)
 Additionally, because the patients were disclosed to still have a "tumor" and "measurable disease," it would mean that the cancer had progressed following that prior treatment.
-(EX1003, ¶70.)
+(Id.)
 Indeed, the POSA would have found it highly unusual for the patient population of those who had received prior drug treatments and had their cancer progress after those treatments to not be included in the MSI-H Study Record, especially without any explicit carve-out.
-(EX1003, ¶70.)
+(Id.)